Rosana H.C.N. Freitas and Carlos A.M. Fraga* Pages 1933 - 1942 ( 10 )

 Conclusion: Although only proteasome inhibitors, such as bortezomib and carfilzomib, are a reality as therapeutically useful drugs among the known modulators of possible targets in the NF-κB-IKKβ pathway, some other prototypes described as IKKβ inhibitors have entered clinical stages as drug candidates for the control of inflammatory diseases.
 It is important to note that some classical drugs available on the pharmaceutical market, such as acetylsalicylic acid, were also described more recently as NF-κB pathway modulators as IKKβ inhibitors.

-Federal University of Rio de Janeiro - Institute of Chemistry Rio de janeiro, Rio de Janeiro, Federal University of Rio de Janeiro - Institute of Chemistry Rio de janeiro, Rio de Janeiro
+LASSBio, Institute of Biomedical Sciences, Federal University of Rio de Janeiro, Rio de Janeiro, LASSBio, Institute of Biomedical Sciences, Federal University of Rio de Janeiro, Rio de Janeiro